 How Much Do Specific Loss Benefits Pay?

-When claiming a specific loss for your injury, there are guidelines set by Pennsylvania law for compensation.
-Some examples include:
+When claiming specific loss in your Pennsylvania workers comp injury, there are guidelines for compensation in these cases.
+For example:

 - Loss of a hand: 335 weeks of payments